KordataSoftware/couchbase-mobile-portal/md-docs/_20/couchbase-lite/csharp.md

 Couchbase Lite 2.0 uses WebSockets as the communication protocol to transmit data.
 Some load balancers are not configured for WebSocket connections by default (NGINX for example); so it might be necessary to explicitly enable them in the load balancer's configuration (see [Load Balancers](https://developer.couchbase.com/documentation/mobile/1.5/guides/sync-gateway/nginx/index.html)).

+By default, the WebSocket protocol uses compression to optimize over speed and bandwidth.
+The level of compression is set on Sync Gateway and can be tuned in the configuration file ([`replicator_compression`](../guides/sync-gateway/config-properties/index.html#2.0/replicator_compression)).

 ### Troubleshooting

 As always, when there is a problem with replication, logging is your friend.
 The following example increases the log output for activity related to replication with Sync Gateway.